Lean RCM training can integrate with Continuous Improvement & PDCA

 An IMPACT Masterclass™ Lean RCM programme will improve reliability.
 It is perfectly conceivable that 90% of the process failure modes will be identified during the Masterclass and appropriate control measures put in place to prevent them.
 So what about the other 10% and what if some of the assumptions on the 90% were slightly incorrect?
-The completion of the lean RCM masterclass programme is not the end of the journey.
+The completion of the IMPACT Masterclass Lean RCM programme is not the end of the journey.
 The process needs to link to a continuous improvement process or integrate with an existing one.
 This integration requires training and awareness of those involved followed by adapting the way various are recorded.
 The continuous improvement process should, as most of them do, focus on the top losses over a given period i.e. a month.
 It should follow the normal plan-do-check-act format.
-What’s different about the Lean RCM approach is that the top losses should link straight back into the Lean RCM analysis because:
+What’s different about the Lean RCM training is that the top losses should link straight back into the Lean RCM analysis because:

 - this already contains all of the known predicted failure modes for the process